What is Culture?

 of their history.

-This is the case with the Maasai, still organized around age
+This is the case with the Maasai, still organized around

-now passing away under strong pressures of social change.
+is now passing away under strong pressures of social change.

 The Zulu are another warrior people.
-The Zulu were one small
+The Zulu were one

-the neighboring Nguni-speaking peoples.
+most of the neighboring Nguni-speaking peoples.

-This significant period of history set the model of experience for
+This significant period of history set the model of experience

-with the modern options.
+changed with the modern options.

 Prosperity Cultures

-In times of peace and prosperity, focus shifts to convenience, art,
+In times of peace and prosperity, focus shifts to convenience,

-a shift in the roles available or valued in the society.
+causes a shift in the roles available or valued in the society.
 Assumptions

 from this culture lead to communication difficulties with non-leisure cultures.

-In a peaceful leisure society, there are social roles, guilds or castes
+In a peaceful leisure society, there are social roles, guilds or

-choosing interests and activities, to focus on comfort and convenience.
+of choosing interests and activities, to focus on comfort and convenience.

-Economics becomes more important than defense, which shifts to an
+Economics becomes more important than defense, which shifts to

-elite group supported by those who now have the liesure to make extra
+an elite group supported by those who now have the liesure to make extra

 money.
 Social leadership becomes an option for more, so political philosophies